 This Protocol is founded on the “open courts” principle, which requires transparency and accountability in the judicial system to foster public confidence in the administration of justice.

-This Protocol applies to all persons attending or participating in a location where public court proceedings in the Ontario Court of Justice before a justice of the peace or a judge are being conducted or transmitted.
+This Protocol applies to all persons attending or participating in a location where public court proceedings in the Ontario Court of Justice before a justice of the peace or a judge are being conducted or transmitted, except as noted below.
 Use of electronic communication devices should never interfere with court proceedings or the ability to have a fair trial.

 “Electronic communication devices” include all computers, personal electronic and digital devices, and mobile, cellular and smart phones.

 “Judicial Officer” means a judge or justice of the peace of the Ontario Court of Justice.

 (3) Use of Electronic Communication Devices in Court Proceedings